monkeyzxr/Apache-Spark-Machine-Learning/README.md

           * 7 headlamps

 Please use 60% of the data for training and 40% for testing and give the accuracy of the classifiers.

+Q3.
+Use Collaborative filtering find the accuracy of ALS model accuracy.

+Use ratings.dat file.

+It contains User id ::  movie id :: ratings :: timestamp.

+Please use 60% of the data for training and 40% for testing and report the accuracy of the model.